Redbird Volleyball: Season Preview

 “She is going to be a tremendous point scorer, strong blocker, and runs every play in our offense,” said Johnson.

-Joining Lund in possibly emerging is sophomore tandem featuring Sarah Kushner and Kaity Weimerskirch.
+Joining Lund in possibly emerging is a sophomore tandem featuring Sarah Kushner and Kaity Weimerskirch.
 Performing above and beyond last season as freshmen, Kushner was thrust into a starter role from the start while Weimerskirch impressed after libero Meier was sidelined with an injury.

 Anticipating both to evolve, Johnson’s primary hope is that each find confidence in their roles on the team this season.